Vladimir-Yashin/keras-serving-example/README.md

   ```

 - There is a package on Github that claims to be a simplified version of all this mess.

   It is not flexible enough, but would provide a good starting point for modification.

-  Guess what, it doesn't work with recent versions of TF/TFS.
+  Guess what, it didn't work for me with recent versions of TF/TFS.

   https://github.com/sebastian-schlecht/tensorflow-serving-python